Microbial community and hemorrhoids

 The gut microbiome does not cause mucosal irritations in the sense of a disease.
 Rather, it acts as a modulator that determines how resilient the mucosa is to mechanical, chemical, and moisture-related stresses.

-Significance for the rectum
+Significance for the Rectum

 Since the rectum is the section where stool is temporarily stored, changes in the gut microbiome have particularly noticeable effects here.
-A persistently unfavorable gut environment can lead to more frequent or prolonged mucosal irritations, even if no specific disease is present.
+A persistently unfavorable intestinal environment can lead to more frequent or prolonged mucosal irritations, even if no specific disease is present.

 What is the connection between diet, gut flora, and proctological complaints?